megaport/terraform-provider-megaport/docs/data-sources/ports.md

 Read-Only:

 - `admin_locked` (Boolean) Whether the port is admin locked.
+- `aggregation_id` (Number) Numeric ID of the LAG aggregation this port belongs to.
+Zero if the port is not part of a LAG.
 - `cancelable` (Boolean) Whether the port can be cancelled.
 - `company_name` (String) The name of the company that owns the port.
 - `company_uid` (String) The Megaport Company UID of the port owner.